Translating music into motion

 Learn the flow, listen to Conversations

 Now you know what to look for in music.
-Let’s listen to conversations.
-Here are our Kizomba and Salsa play lists and some practical tips to get you started.
+Let's listen to conversations.
+Here are our Salsa, Bachata and Kizomba play lists and some practical tips to get you started.

 - Try to find the first beat of a strophe in a song.
 This is called count 1.